 B.B.A., with high honors, University of Texas at Austin

 J.D., with honors, University of Texas School of Law

 - Order of the Coif, Top 10%

-- SALT work in large business acquisitions and sales to navigate (i) Texas franchise tax results, (ii) preservation of state and local incentives, (iii) nexus concerns, (iv) transfer taxes, (v) occasional sale exemptions, and (vi) successor liability.
+- SALT work in large business acquisitions and sales to navigate (i) Texas franchise tax results, (ii) preservation of state and local incentives, (iii) traditional and economic nexus diligence post-Wayfair, (iv) transfer taxes, (v) occasional sale exemptions, and (vi) successor liability.

 - Energy project acquisition and development advice to maximize benefits from state and local tax incentives including Chapter 312 and Chapter 313 value limitation work as well as qualifications for sales tax exemptions available to data centers and large data centers.

 - Ongoing representation of major investors, lenders, and developers of billions of dollars on Texas renewable energy projects as lead and local counsel and provide due diligence on state sales tax compliance and state and local tax incentives and other aspects of such projects.

 - 2015 successful audit defense of retaliatory tax assessment against non-Texas life insurer resulting in allowance of foreign state’s investment credits.